Subject Lead: Mr Coxon

 Most importantly, we want children to enjoy maths and believe they can achieve.

 In order to support the teaching of Maths both at school and - should any further remote learning be required for any unforeseen reason - at home, the following pages contain a number of links to the teaching progression documents we have access to in school, ideas for games for external providers, worksheets and resources that can be used to support teaching.
-If you struggle to access live lessons, this could be a good starting point for you.
+If you would like to help your children at home, this could be a good starting point for you.